berserkhmdvhb/charfinder/README.md

 ### 🔹 Fuzzy Algorithms Scope

-* Currently, **only three fuzzy matching algorithms are supported**:

-  * `sequencematcher` (difflib)
+CharFinder currently supports five fuzzy matching algorithms:

+* `simple_ratio` — based on `difflib.SequenceMatcher`
+* `normalized_ratio` — normalized variant of `simple_ratio`
+* `levenshtein_ratio` — based on `python-Levenshtein`
-  * `rapidfuzz`
+* `token_sort_ratio` — word-order invariant, from `rapidfuzz`
-  * `levenshtein`
+* `hybrid_score` — aggregates multiple algorithms using predefined weights

-* These are selected for **performance and compatibility** reasons.
+These algorithms are selected for performance, robustness, and compatibility across systems.

-* Extending the system to support **custom or additional fuzzy algorithms** (such as Jaro-Winkler, Damerau-Levenshtein, etc.) would require modifying the internal `fuzzymatchlib.py` module and registering the algorithm accordingly.

-* For advanced needs, contributions and PRs to add more algorithms are welcome (see [Contributing](#contributing)).
+The `hybrid_score` mode combines results from multiple algorithms to improve match accuracy.
+However, the internal weights used for aggregation are **not user-configurable**.

+To extend support for additional fuzzy algorithms (e.g., Jaro-Winkler, Damerau-Levenshtein), or to enable weight customization, the internal `fuzzymatchlib.py` module would need to be updated.
+PRs are welcome (see [Contributing](#contributing)).

 ### 🔹 Limitations for Embedding in APIs or External Applications

-* While **CharFinder** is designed as a library and CLI, embedding it directly in real-time, high-throughput applications (e.g. messaging apps, chatbots, servers with strict latency constraints) requires careful consideration:
+While **CharFinder** is designed as both a library and CLI, embedding it into high-throughput applications (e.g., servers, chatbots) requires extra care:

-  * The Unicode name cache (`name_cache`) is built at runtime and stored in a JSON file by default:
+* The Unicode name cache (`name_cache`) is built at runtime and saved as a local JSON file.

-    * Disk I/O during first run may introduce latency.
-    * Caching in-memory for each process is recommended.

-  * To optimize embedding scenarios, **you should pre-build the cache once and inject it** into your application process:

-    * You can call `build_name_cache()` and persist the result.
-    * Later you can pass this cache as the `name_cache` argument to `find_chars()` or `find_chars_raw()`.

-  * Without injecting the cache, embedding **may trigger redundant cache building per process**, which is inefficient.
+* Without pre-building and injecting the cache, each process may rebuild it unnecessarily, introducing latency.

-  * The internal cache is not optimized for **distributed or multi-process sharing** out of the box.
+* For real-time or distributed usage:

-    * For large-scale distributed use, consider pre-building the cache and distributing it to your workers.
+  * Pre-build the cache with `build_name_cache()` and inject it as an argument.

-* The `print_dotenv_debug()` and CLI-based diagnostics output are primarily designed for **terminal users and developers**.

-  * If embedding in an app, you may want to adjust or silence these outputs.
+  * Avoid using CLI-level diagnostics or console outputs.
+  * Cache sharing between processes is not optimized out-of-the-box.

 ### 🔹 UnicodeData.txt Updates

-* The project fetches Unicode names from **UnicodeData.txt**.
+* CharFinder fetches character names from the Unicode Consortium's **UnicodeData.txt**.

-  * The URL is configurable, but this file should be kept reasonably up-to-date with the Unicode standard.
+* This file should be updated manually when Unicode standards evolve.
-  * If Unicode evolves (new characters added, names change), ensure you re-run cache building.

-* There is no automatic background refresh of the UnicodeData.txt or cache.
-Manual rebuild is required.
+* No automatic refresh mechanism is included.
+You must manually rebuild the cache.

 ### 🔹 Limitations of Matching Model

-* **Exact matching** is limited to:
+* **Exact matching**:

-  * `substring`
-  * `word-subset` (word bag subset match)
+  * Limited to substring and bag-of-words (word-subset) matches.
 * **Fuzzy matching**:

-  * Currently supports single-algorithm or hybrid scoring with predefined aggregation functions (`mean`, `median`, `max`, `min`).
+  * Only supports the predefined algorithms listed above.
+  * Hybrid scores use predefined aggregation strategies (e.g., mean, median, max) and fixed internal weights.
 * **Alternate names**:

-  * The alternate names used are limited to what is provided in **UnicodeData.txt field 10** (as parsed by `unicode_data_loader.py`).
+  * Only field 10 of UnicodeData.txt is used.
-  * Other aliases (e.g. from CLDR or additional datasets) are not yet supported.
+  * No CLDR or extended alias datasets are currently integrated.

 ### 🔹 Known Issues

-* On certain platforms, first-time runs may take several seconds while the cache is built.
+* First runs may take several seconds to build the Unicode name cache (logged visibly).

-  * This is expected and logged.

-* Unicode normalization is applied uniformly, but in rare cases **visual vs. textual similarity may differ**, especially for symbols.
+* Unicode normalization can result in differences between visual and textual similarity.

-* There is no support yet for **interactive fuzzy tuning** or learning-based matching (future idea).
+* No support yet for:

+  * Learning-based match improvements
+  * Interactive fuzzy tuning
-* Matching performance scales linearly with the size of the Unicode range:
+* Matching scales linearly with dataset size.
+While usually <1s, constrained environments may vary.

-  * On typical machines, full search takes < 1s.
-  * On constrained environments, this may vary.

 ### 🔹 Embedding Checklist

-If you intend to embed CharFinder in a chatbot, server, or app:
+If embedding CharFinder in a chatbot, server, or interactive app:

 * ✅ Pre-build and inject the name cache.
-* ✅ Avoid using CLI components or direct terminal output.
+* ✅ Avoid CLI components and stdout printing.
-* ✅ Optionally silence verbose logs.
+* ✅ Silence or override logging as needed.
-* ✅ Test for performance in your target environment.
+* ✅ Benchmark in your production environment.
-* ✅ Monitor UnicodeData.txt changes periodically.
+* ✅ Periodically check and update UnicodeData.txt.

----

 **Summary:**

-CharFinder works well as a CLI and library tool, but for embedding in latency-sensitive or distributed apps, extra precautions are required.
-The matching pipeline is currently static and not model-based; this is a trade-off between **explainability, reproducibility, and simplicity**.
+CharFinder is well-suited for use as both a CLI tool and a Python library.
+However, when embedding into latency-sensitive or distributed systems, additional considerations are necessary to ensure performance and correctness.

+The current matching pipeline is deliberately designed to be static and deterministic—prioritizing **simplicity, reproducibility, and explainability** over dynamic or learning-based behavior.

-Advanced embedding features (pre-built cache injection, multi-process sharing, additional algorithm hooks) are planned in future versions.
+Support for advanced embedding scenarios (such as pre-injected caches, multi-process sharing, and plugin-based algorithm extension) is planned for future versions.

 ---
 ## 📖 12.
 Documentation

 This project includes detailed internal documentation to help both developers and advanced users understand its design, architecture, and internals.